thetravisw/05-ciphers/README.md

 * You may assume all text in the ciphers is always lowercase.
 * You may not assume text does not contain spaces or punctuation.

-#### The PlainTextCipher
+#### The Plain Text Cipher Base Class
-The `PlainTextCipher` listed here just encodes and decodes alphabetic characters to themselves.
+The `Cipher` base class listed here just encodes and decodes alphabetic characters to themselves.
 It maps "a" to "a" in encoding and maps "a" back to "a" when decoding, for all letters.

-The `PLainTextCipher` class should have the following properties and methods:
+The `Cipher` class should have the following properties and methods:

 ```java
 public static final String ALPHABET = "abcdefghijklmnopqrstuvwxyz";